 The specific Mommy and Me workout classes listed here are in Pittsburgh given our locale.
-These types of classes can found in other locations in the United States as well, so fortunately you don’t have to be in Pittsburgh to take advantage of them!
+Most of the classes listed here have locations throughout the US, however, so fortunately you don’t have to be in Pittsburgh to take advantage of them!

 Disclaimer: Toddling Traveler participates in the Amazon Affiliate program, which means we may earn a small commission for items you purchase through our links, at no extra charge to you.